hubukinokaze/source-kawa-blog/source/_posts/first-day.md

 git push origin master
 ```

-If everything turned out successeful, all of your project files should now be in your repo on GitHub.
+If everything turned out successful, all of your project files should now be in your repo on GitHub.